brentjett/wp-style-sets/README.md

-# WP Style Sets API
+# WP Style Sets API - NOT UNDER ACTIVE DEVELOPMENT

 A concept plugin for creating a set of styles to be compiled and output as either a file or style block.